Part 1: How to test for Consumer Understanding

 Good Consumer Understanding is vital to good outcomes.
 And it underpins many of the FCA’s specific concerns today, including:

-Led by our Head of Design, Stuart Tayler, this series explores what it really means for consumers to understand the information you provide – and how you can achieve that in practice.
+Led by our Head of Design, Stuart Tayler, this series explored what it really means for consumers to understand the information you provide – and how you can achieve that in practice.

 When we test financial services journeys, we see that a lot of customers are confused.